 PRESIDENT: ...
 "The President's asked me to see you."
-That

-you have come in today with this report; these are the cold facts indicating; of course, that this does not indicate that, but the Grand Jury is moving swiftly, Magruder will be indicted, you think.
-Under the circumstances, time is of the essence.
-You can't be in a position of having you (tape noise) the Grand Jury and (tape noise) (unintelligible) "I am responsible, I did not know it.
+That you have come in today with this report; these are the cold facts indicating; of course, that this does not indicate that, but the Grand Jury is moving swiftly, not know it.
 But I assume the responsibility.
 Nobody in the White House is involved," and so forth, and so on.
-"We did try to help these defendants after wards, yes."
+"We did try to help these defendants afterwards, yes."
 He probably would not deny that anyway.
 He probably was not asked that at an earlier time.
-But the, just as the def-, just as any, the defendants are entitled to that sort of don't think he could do that.
+But the, just as the clef, just as any, the defendants are entitled to that sort of -- don't think he could do that.